jgaryi/E115_BirdWatchingApp/README.md

 ## 2. Usage Details

-The app is structured into the following key sections:
+The BirdWatching app was developed using Yanachaga-Chemillén National Park in Peru as a case study and is designed to provide users with an interactive, informative experience.
+The app is organized into the following key sections, each aimed at enhancing user engagement with local bird species and their ecological context:

-- **Home Page**: Offers an overview of the app’s capabilities and guides users to different features.
+- **Home Page**: Provides an overview of the app’s features and serves as the main navigation hub.
+It introduces users to the app’s core capabilities and links them to the different tools available for exploring bird species and their environments.

 <img src="images/Frontend1.png"  width="800">

-- **Bird Sound Explorer**: A catalog of local bird species, complete with images and example vocalizations.
+- **Bird Sound Explorer**: functions as a curated catalog of local bird species from Yanachaga-Chemillén National Park.
+Each entry includes:

+    - A high-quality image of the bird

+    - A playable audio recording of its call

+This feature is particularly useful for tourists, educators, and amateur birdwatchers preparing for field visits.

 <img src="images/Frontend4.png"  width="800">

 - **Interactive Maps**: This section presents geospatial visualizations of ecological and environmental data, including historical bird sighting locations, habitat conditions (e.g., forest cover, deforestation), and biodiversity hotspots.